w-lai/personal_website/README.md

 This project was created using React and is deployed using Pages at https://w-lai.github.io/personal_website.

+Used the workaround found here [https://github.com/rafgraph/spa-github-pages] to deploy to Pages.

 ## Available Scripts

 In the project directory, you can run: